Mountain Buggy Terrain Review

 Weight and Folded Size

-The Terrain weighs 27.8 lbs, which is heavier than about half the competition.
-It measures about 17,000 cubic inches when folded, with the smallest strollers measuring closer to 13,000.
-These measurements make the Terrain heavy and somewhat large; which could translate to challenging to lift and carry for some parents.
+The Terrain weighs 27.8 lbs, which is more than half the competition.
+It measures about 17,000 cubic inches when folded, with the smallest strollers measuring closer to 13,000 (like the Baby Trend Expedition.
+These measurements make the Terrain heavy and somewhat large, translating to challenging to lift and carry for some parents.

 Quality